-- Put the well-being, health and safety of the participant above all other considerations, including developing performance. - Treat all particpants with respect and dignity, value their worth and treat everyone
+• Put the well-being, health and safety of the participant above all other considerations, including developing performance.

-- equally, recognizing their needs and abilities within the context of their sport. - Develop appropriate working relationships with the participant based on mutual trust and respect. - Ensure that all teaching, coaching and competitions are appropriate for the age, ability and experience of the individual participant. - Communicate all information about competitions in a timely manner. - Encourage and guide the participant to accept responsibility for their own behavior and performance. - Keep our routines up to the standard that has come to be expected. - Observe the authority and the decision of the judges and competition organizers and only question those decisions in the appropriate manner. - Treat all competitors and other teams with respect, whether that is in victory or defeat, and encourage all team members to do the same.
-Respect for officials, congratulations to other competitors, encouragement to teammates, determined effort and mature attitudes are examples of behaviors I will praise and reward. - Proudly represent the city of Las Vegas and the Department of Parks, Recreation & Cultural Affairs.
+- Treat all participants with respect and dignity, value their worth and treat everyone equally, recognizing their needs and abilities within the context of their sport. - Develop appropriate working relationships with the participant based on mutual trust and respect. - Ensure that all teaching, coaching and performances are appropriate for the age, ability and experience of the individual participant. - Communicate all information about performances in a timely manner. - Encourage and guide the participant to accept responsibility for their own behavior and performance. - Keep our routines up to the standard that has come to be expected. - Observe the authority and the decision of the judges and performance organizers and only question those decisions in the appropriate manner. - Treat other teams with respect and encourage all team members to do the same.
+Respect for organizations, congratulations to other performers, encouragement to teammates, determined effort and mature attitudes are examples of behaviors I will praise and reward. - Proudly represent the city of Las Vegas and the Department of Parks, Recreation & Cultural Affairs